haoranD/CRISP-DM-PYTHON/README.md

     │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn raw data into Unit_Test
+    │   │   └── test.py <- Scripts to do unite test
+    │   │
+    │   ├
+    features for modeling
+    │   │   └── build_features.py
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make